Happening-Community/requests-and-offers/documentation/specifications.md

 ## 3. Targeted Audience

 This application is specifically tailored for the participants in the Holochain Ecosystem.
-At hAppenings.community, we have created our own definitions of the individuals who would be participants in Requests & Offers - HC/MVP.
+At hAppenings.community, we have created our own definitions of the individuals who would be participants in Requests & Offers - MVP.
 The targeted audience includes:

 - **Holochain Creators/Projects/Developers**: Individuals or groups actively involved in creating or developing projects within the Holochain ecosystem.
 - **Holochain Advocates**: Individuals passionate about the Holochain technology, looking to support projects within the ecosystem.